lpsandaruwan/lpsandaruwan.github.io/source/_posts/2017-04-14-log-tracker.markdown

 ---

 Log Tracker is a simple wrapper around Python **paramiko** to track text files using SSH.
-It gives you the ability to create custom python functions to do whatever you want.
+It gives you the ability to create custom python functions to track and analyze log files the way you want.
 A user can access the contents in multiple log files at the same time also.
-Consider displaying content in a web interface using Flask, so then anyone can analyze contents easily, without wasting time to login into servers and download contents.
+Using a custom function a user can display a log content in a web interface using Flask like lightweight web service, so then anyone can analyze contents easily, without wasting time to login into servers and download contents.
-However to use the Log Tracker Python programming knowledge is required.
 For more information please refer below links.
 <br><br>